VoiNetwork/learn-more/docs/index.md

 # Voi Chain

 Voi is a community-owned and operated L1 blockchain and ecosystem.

+**Voi Network has 2.8 second block times, instant finality and can handle 10K+ TPS.**

 Voi stands out by uniquely allocating a majority of the ecosystem’s resources to those who directly add value to the network.